 These background checks are most often used for government and law enforcement positions, or high-paying C-suite jobs that handle lots of transactions or proprietary information within a company.
 A candidate will be asked to give their fingerprints to a searching agent so that court documents and national databases can be scoured.

-Others will have someone physically go to a licensed location, and they do take your prints for you.
-How long does a fingerprint background check take?
+Others will have someone physically go to a licensed location, and they will take your prints for you.
+What’s the duration of a fingerprint-based records check?
 Most warrants and criminal activity results come back within 2 to 6 weeks depending on laws in a state and processing times that vary at agencies or background check companies.

 FBI background checks do use the National Instant Criminal Background Check System (NICS).
 The FBI also taps into all public databases to determine if there are misdemeanor or felony criminal convictions.

-How long does an FBI background check take?
 FBI checks take between 30 days and a few months.
-There are things you can do to expedite it, though, including using a channelor (literally someone who works with multiple agencies to get all your information) and by making sure you don’t make a single mistake on the form you are required to fill out, as this can cause your records to be delayed.
+There are things you can do to expedite it, though, including using a channeler (literally someone who works with multiple agencies to get all your information) and making sure you don’t make a single mistake on the form you are required to fill out, as this can cause your records to be delayed.

 Can you pass a background check with a warrant from an FBI inquiry?
 Do you wait and try to contact the courts or hire someone?
 You can contact a criminal lawyer to be certain.